HonzaMD/HonzaMD.github.io/en/k1dosbox.md

 ---
 layout: mainen
-title: KRKAL 1 Nastavení DosBoxu
+title: KRKAL 1 DosBox Settings
 lang: en
 submenu: krkal1
 ---
-# Nastavení DosBoxu
+# DosBox Settings

-Zde uvádím doporučené změny v nastavení [DosBoxu](http://www.dosbox.com/) (verze 0.74).
+Here you can find recommended changes to [DosBox](http://www.dosbox.com/) settings (version 0.74).

 output=ddraw
 aspect=TRUE
 scaler=normal2x
 cycles=fixed 10000

-Nastavení *output*, *aspect* a *scaler* umožní zvětšit a správně přeškálovat původní nízké rozlišení 320x200.
-Také si zvolte, zda chcete hrát v okně či ve fullscreenu, můžete upravit rozlišení.
+Settings *output*, *aspect* and *scaler* allow to properly scale up the original low resolution 320x200.
+You can also choose between window and fullscreen mode or adjust the screen resolution.
-Nejdůležitější je nastavení *cycles*.
-Aby se Krkal plynule hýbal je potřeba nastavit fixní cykly v rozmezí 10000 až 15000.
+The most important is the setting *cycles*.
+In order for Krkal to move smoothly, it is necessary to set fixed cycles in the range 10000 to 15000.
-A nakonec upravte sekci *\[autoexec\]* a přidejte si tam příkaz *mount*.
-Například:
+Finally, edit the section *\[autoexec\]* and add there the *mount* command.
+For example:

 mount c d:\dosgames
 c: